pyadav1992/C-Problems/README.md

 # C-Problems
-Simple C programs for conceptual understanding
+Repository to maintain the C-programs for learning